Nagendra1997/mesibo-documentation/livestreaming.md

  3. **Streaming Backend**: Mesibo's real time backend collects and delivers various streams from remote endpoints to you.

 Let's now take a look at how all of this is built on top of Mesibo's User and Group Management APIs.

-## Conference Room
-The conference room is fundamentally a group - with a group name and group id.
-You can [create a group](https://mesibo.com/documentation/api/backend-api/#create-a-group), [add and remove members](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members), with all the features of a Mesibo Group like sending messages and files,etc.

-### Privacy & Security
-You can also have room pin set up for privacy along with say something like a waiting room, where only members you approve of can join the room.

-You can dynamically change the group or the member behavior at any point in time and it will be instantly applied to the group or group member(s).

 ### Publisher
 You are the publisher.
 As a member of the conference room group you can stream your own self and send messages to other members.
 The publisher is a Mesibo User with an access token and is a member of the group - conference room.